faustodavid/HexConverter/README.md

 */
 ```

-As you can see you have allocations for each two char in the hexString because is doing a substring and you have an allocation for the byte array.

 **Using HexConverter**
+You get just the allocation for the final array.
 ```csharp
 string hexString = "01AAB1DC10DD";
 bytes[] bytes = HexConverter.GetBytes(hexString);